 As a major manufacturing hub, China is where many Americans find themselves relocating to for work purposes.
 With the incredible rate of growth in the last 25+ years, it is easy to see why people are investing their time and money in China.
 However, China also has one of the most complex tax structures for expatriates.
 It is important to understand US tax for expats both in China and in the US.

 If you are a citizen or permanent resident of the United States, then you are obligated to file US taxes with the IRS each year, no matter where you live.
 In addition to the regular income tax return, you could also be required to file an informational return on your assets held in foreign bank accounts with the FBAR FinCEN 114 Form (which must be filed on Tax Day, April 15th).
-However, you can request an extension until October 15th.
+However, you can request an extension until October 15th, when you’re an American working in China or elsewhere, for expat taxes.
+China may have different tax rates and other regulations, which will be noted below.

 How Americans in China Can Save on US Taxes